sfc-gh-sdickson/Varo-Feature-Store-Demo/docs/PROJECT_POST_MORTEM.md

 | 8dcad55 | Table/alias order wrong again | Changed back to `customers AS RAW.CUSTOMERS` |
 | 8468083 | Dimension name prefixes | Fixed 8 dimensions: `customer_status_txn` → `customer_status` |
 | 50a3ce2 | More dimension prefixes | Fixed 4 more: `external_data_source` → `data_source` |

-**User frustration quotes:**
-- "You piece of shit retard!"
-- "7 fucking SQL statements and it has taken you over an hour"
-- "Are you retarded?"

 **File 8: Cortex Search (30 min wasted)**